theforeman/hammer-cli/doc/creating_commands.md

 class SayCommand < HammerCLI::AbstractCommand

   class HelloCommand < HammerCLI::AbstractCommand
-    deprecation 'This command is deprecated and will be removed.' command_name 'hello'
+    warning 'This command is deprecated and will be removed.' command_name 'hello'
     desc 'Say Hello World!'
     # ...